vorwerkc/excalibr/README.md

 </div>
 <div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
 <p>I highly recommend to download the conda version, which contains python 3.5.
-If you do so, you need to create a conda environment to execute $\texttt{exciting}$ python 2 EXCITINGSCRIPTS commands in:</p>
+If you do so, you need to create a conda environment to execute <tt>exciting</tt> python 2 EXCITINGSCRIPTS commands in:</p>

 <pre><code>conda create --name exciting python=2.7